lucia-auth/lucia/docs/pages/getting-started/nextjs-app.md

 ## Installation

 Install Lucia using your package manager of your choice.
-While not strictly necessary, we recommend installing [Oslo](https://oslo.js.org), which Lucia is built on, for various auth utilities (which a lot of the guides in the docs use).

 ```
-npm install lucia oslo
+npm install lucia
 ```

 ## Initialize Lucia